Your Two Day Seabiscuit Itinerary

 Calumet.
 Be sure to notice this world-famous farm adjacent to Keeneland Race Course.
 Locals easily recognized the distinctive red and white barns of Calumet as Seabiscuit's barn on the Ontario horse farm.
 World-famous Calumet Farm has produced nine Kentucky Derby winners.
 Two of them, Whirlaway and Citation, carried the farm's red and blue silks to Triple Crown victories.
 This farm is not currently accepting visitors.

 Downtown Lexington.
-Many areas of Lexington would make wonderful locations for a period film, but no downtown locations were integral to the movie, unless you count the Gold's Gym (now Proof on Main) at 230 West Main Street where Toby McGuire went to work out nearly every afternoon!
+Many areas of Lexington would make wonderful locations for a period film, but no downtown locations were integral to the movie, unless you count the Gold's Gym (now Proof Fitness) at 230 West Main Street where Toby McGuire went to work out nearly every afternoon!
 Lexington got to see Seabiscuit before its Tinseltown debut at the lovingly restored Kentucky Theatre, also on Main Street.
 Built in 1921, this grand movie house was the site of the Lexington premiere, a full week before its nationwide release on July 25.
 Historic Eastern State Hospital did make it to the big screen as a stand in for the Baltimore hospital where Red Pollard recuperated from his fateful spill.
 Standing on its beautiful grounds at 627 West Fourth Street, Eastern State has been operating continuously since opening on May 1, 1824, making it the second oldest institution for persons with severe/chronic mental illness in the United States.
 Some of the original buildings still stand.
-The hospital relocated in 2013 to nearby Coldstream Park, and the campus is now being developed as the new home of the Bluegrass Community and Technical College.
+The hospital relocated in 2013 to nearby Coldstream Park, and the campus is now being developed as the home of the Bluegrass Community and Technical College.

 Don't leave town without seeing Thoroughbred Park at the intersection of Main and Midland.
 You'll be amazed at the life-sized bronze statues of horses frozen in time as they approach the finish line.
-Mares and foals graze on the knolls behind the "track".
+Mares and foals graze on the knolls behind the "track."
 Wander the paths through the park and learn about the Bluegrass region's unequaled contribution to Thoroughbred racing.
-(Walking and driving tour maps are available through the Lexington convention and visitors bureau: VisitLEX.)
+(Walking and driving tour maps are available through the Lexington's convention and visitors bureau: VisitLEX.)